 Great backup options include bridal flats, sandals, or booties that still feel special but let you relax and enjoy the rest of the night.

-Tips for Wearing Outdoor Wedding Shoes
+Essential Tips for Wearing Outdoor Wedding Shoes Comfortably

 - Test before the wedding: Walk on grass, sand, or gravel with your shoes at home.